 Your friend or family member who is working to stay sober may need extra support during the holidays; below are some ways you can be there for them.
 (And since stressful situations and the temptation to drink or use can happen anytime, you can also call on these strategies to foster their recovery once the holidays are over.)

 2. Offer your assistance—or an escape route.
 Ask how you can support them to stay sober and safe.
 Suggest that you work together to create a plan for avoiding triggers to drink or use.
-For example, you can offer to help them “escape” a social gathering if they give you a cue that they’d like to go.
-Or you can offer to pick them up as soon as they need to leave.
+For example, you can offer to help them “escape” if they give you a cue that they’d like to go.
+Or you can offer to call and check in at a regular time if they might find that helpful.

 3. Trust them if they turn down your offer to lend a hand.
 A key part of recovery is learning how to identify and voice one’s own needs.
 Don’t try to force them to accept your assistance.
 Respecting their recovery process is a way of showing you care.